evolv-ai/env-integrations/emitter/README.md

 ## Structure of json config
 The top level key is `pages` that contains an array of page matches that events may occur in.
 Each of these pages contains `filters` and `events`.

 ### filters
+The `filters` contains an array of conditionals.
+Each of these conditionals must be met on a page before the given events are monitor.
+The conditionals are based on the Evolv audience/context and will be reevaluated when those values are updated.

 * key - the context/audience attribute that is being matched against
 * value - a regex that satisfies for the key

 ### events
+The `events` contains an array containing all possible events that may occur on a given page.
+Each object in the array needs to contain `tag`, `activate`, and a optional `monitor`.

 #### tag
 The `tag` is a string that rerpesents the event tag value that is sent to Evolv when the requirements within the activate are met.